How To Answer Remote Job Interview Questions

 If a requirement is:

-“You are able to learn quickly, aren’t afraid to ask questions, take initiative, and are proactive with your communication.”
+“You can learn quickly, aren’t afraid to ask questions, take initiative, and are proactive with your communication.”

 One of the questions may be: